Kellphy/Warframe.AccountInfo/README.md

 ## Arcanes

+List the Arcanes that you do not own.

 List the Arcanes that you can sell since you already have one at max level.

 List the Arcanes that you can buy, since you only own lower levels.